tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-1-paligo-the-story-xml-ccms-in-the-cloud.md

 ---
-title: "The Story of Paligo -- a new browser-based CCMS with all the features you'd ever want"
+title: "The Story of Paligo: A new browser-based CCMS with all the features you'd ever want"
 categories:
 - general
 - podcasts